Ylianst/HTCommander/README.md

 ### Installation

 There are no installer, just [download the zip file](https://github.com/Ylianst/HTCommander/raw/refs/heads/main/releases/HTCommander-0.2.zip), extract and run.
 Except for Open Street Map data, this tool does not access the internet.
+Pair your radio to your computer and run the application.
+If your computer does not have Bluetooth, you can get a inexpensive Bluetooth USB dongle.
+Make sure Bluetooth LE is supported.

 ### Credits